Compress image

 - Are my images uploaded to a server?

-- No. Compression runs entirely in your browser with WebAssembly — your image never leaves your device, and there are no size or file-count limits.
+- It runs at native speed entirely in your browser: nothing is uploaded, your image never leaves your device, and there are no size or file-count limits.

 - What's the difference between lossy and lossless?